gvbyte/git-cheat-sheet/git-cheat-sheet.md

 * A file is in the committed state when all the changes made to the file have been saved in the local repo.
 Files in the committed stage are files ready to be pushed to the remote repo (on GitHub).

+### <a name = "git-info"></a> Hidden files and folders

+##### Git Directory

+The .git directory is where Git stores the metadata and object database for the repository

+##### Working Directory

+A copy of one version of the git project, taken from compressed database in the .git directory

+##### Staging Area/Index

+File that stores information about what will next be committed into the git repository